rust-lang/rust/data.md

 ```

 The latter case quite simply wastes space.
 An optimal use of space therefore requires
-different monomorphizations to *have different field orderings*.
+different monomorphizations to have *different field orderings*.

-**Note: this is a hypothetical optimization that is not yet implemented in Rust 1.0.0**
+**Note: this is a hypothetical optimization that is not yet implemented in Rust 1.0**

 Enums make this consideration even more complicated.
 Naively, an enum such as: